ArchiveBox/docs/Install.md

 ## Automatic Setup

-Run `./bin/setup` to install all dependencies automatically on Linux or macOS.
+Run `./bin/setup` to install all dependencies automatically on Linux (with `apt`) or macOS (with `brew`).

 BSD and Windows users should follow the manual setup and Docker instructions respectively.

 ## Docker Setup